 To achieve the goals of this project, the research team will:

-The research of current IoT, AI and AR technology trends will answer at least the following question for AREA members.
+The research will answer at least the following questions for AREA members.

 This AREA research project will produce three deliverables:

-Using the research report and interactive tool produced in this project will permit AREA member companies seeking to merge IoT, AI and AR to quickly and more accurately pinpoint the best use cases, the technology barriers remaining to be overcome and to have fruitful dialog with suppliers of IoT, AI and AR about integration scenarios and roadmaps.
+Using the research report and demonstration code produced in this project will permit AREA members to better plan their integration strategies and scalable architectures, as well as to begin fruitful dialog with suppliers of Web-based AR tools and content about integration scenarios and roadmaps.

-A case study suitable for public release by the AREA will summarize the state of the art and use of the decision support tool.
-The publication of the case study will permit stakeholders in the broader AR ecosystem to discuss integration of IoT, AI and AR and discover one of the benefits of AREA membership.
+A case study or executive summary suitable for public release by the AREA will summarize the state of the art and results of the running code.
+The publication of the case study will permit stakeholders in the broader AR ecosystem to discuss the use of Web-based AR and discover one of the benefits of AREA membership.

 All proposals will be evaluated by the AREA research committee chair and research manager on the following criteria: